 I have never received an answer to that question from any “humane greyhound protector”.
 It’s not as if accidental injury is the sole domain of racing greyhounds.
 Ordinary and sedentary household pets suffer injuries all the time.

-“Roughly 1 in 10 cats and dogs visited the vet for an emergency in 2001, according to a survey of 54,240 pet owners by the American Veterinary Medical Association in 2002.”
+As a matter of fact, Consumer Reports, in an article on pet ownership, cites a study done by the American Veterinary and Medical Association and says: “Roughly 1 in 10 cats and dogs visited the vet for an emergency in 2001, according to a survey of 54,240 pet owners by the American Veterinary Medical Association in 2002.”

-One only has to visit websites like Greytalk, which specializes in greyhound adopter networking and advice to greyhound adopters, to see that a shocking number of retired greyhounds manage to injure themselves in a plethora of ways.
-Not to mention the innumerable amber alerts, where greyhounds manage to get loose, often for days, and often a bit worse for wear when they are found.
+One only has to visit websites like Greytalk, which specializes in greyhound adopter networking and advice to greyhound adopters, to see that a shocking number of retired greyhounds manage to injure themselves in a plethora of ways–not to mention the innumerable amber alerts, where greyhounds manage to get loose, often for days, and often a bit worse for wear when they are found.
 Whether racing or retired, these are large dogs, otherworldly athletes, who can reach super-canine speeds in a very short time, who can turn on a dime, and often do.
 Injuries happen.

 So while we may read about the numbers of injuries that occurred at a certain racetrack over a certain period of time, we never seem to see that number placed in any sort of context.
-We know that injuries happen to all breeds in all sorts of ways, no matter what their lot in life.
+We know that injuries happen to all breeds in all manner of ways, no matter what their lot in life.

 “In a survey reported by Bloomberg and Dugger, there were 761 injuries reported for a total of 47,323 races ran at sixteen racetracks between the years of 1984-1990.
 Eight Greyhounds run in a race, so the total number of greyhounds competing one time or more included in this survey were 378,584.
 This means that the injury ratio is 0.2%.
 This number of injuries is miniscule, when compared to figures from the field of human sports medicine.
 Sports Injuries Online, a website developed to provide sports medicine information, reports that sports injuries are the leading cause of unintentional injury in children and youth and peak at 42% annually for people aged 15 to 24.
 They also report that sport Injuries represent a significant public health concern accounting for 23% of all traumas.
 When a comparison is made between human athletes and canine athletes, it shows that Greyhound racing is a very safe sport.”